bls-msto/webmethods-helm-collection/charts/incubator/microservices-runtime/README.md

-# Universal Messaging
+# Microservices Runtime
-This chart deploys one or several [Universal Messaging](https://www.softwareag.com/corporate/products/az/universal_messaging/default.html) instances on a Kubernetes cluster using the Helm package manager.
+This chart deploys one or several [Microservices Runtime](https://hub.docker.com/_/softwareag-webmethods-microservicesruntime) instances on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites
 - Provision a Kubernetes cluster version x.x (TBD)
 - Install and configure Helm 3 (installs the charts without using Tiller)
 - Enable support for persistent volume

-## Deploying the Universal Messaging chart
+## Deploying the Microservices Runtime chart
 To deploy the chart, you must:
 1. Add the webmethods-helm-collection chart repository to the local Helm.
-2. Download the Universal Messaging image from Docker Hub.
+2. Download the Microservices Runtime image from Docker Hub
 3. Install the chart.

 ### Add the webmethods-helm-collection chart repository to the local Helm